DavBazz00/Brain-Network-/README.md

 ### Prerequisites
 - MATLAB installed on your system.
-- Ensure the `data_and_demos` folder and BCT toolbox are included in MATLAB’s path:
+- Ensure the BCT toolbox is included in MATLAB’s path:
   ```matlab
   addpath(genpath('/path/to/BCT/2019_03_03_BCT'));